snowmac/snowmac.github.io/_posts/2020-09-03-What-happened-to-August.md

 categories: blogging
 ---

-July 30, that last day you posted.
+July 30, that is the last day you posted.
 Now 3 posts in 3 days?
 What is going on MAN?
 Glad you asked, rather I asked it for you.
 August was a whirlwind of things:

 - Forming a new business
 - Parenting a now 13 month old (who ALWAYS wants Dada's attention)